dataworkz-dev/dataworkz-qna-app/README.md

-# What is Dataworkz?
-Dataworkz empowers businesses to effortlessly develop Retrieval Augmented Generation (RAG) applications using proprietary data, utilizing either public LLM APIs or privately hosted open source foundation models.

-## Running the sample QnA app
+# Running the Dataworkz Sample QnA Application
-This repo provides a sample QnA application powered by the Dataworkz that demonstrates the power of RAG on several datasets.
-Datasets have been pre-configured and are available with vector emebeddings queryable via a MongoDB vector datab ase and several popular LLMs.
+This repo provides a sample QnA application powered by the Dataworkz RAG Builder that demonstrates the power of RAG on several datasets.
 In this section, we will show you how to get the sample QnA application running on your local machine.
+Jump here to learn more about [Dataworkz RAG Builder](#what-is-dataworkz)

 1. Clone Repository dataworkz-qna-app using `git clone https://github.com/dataworkz-dev/dataworkz-qna-app.git` .